Raphael-Boichot/Mitsubishi-M64282FP-dashcam/README.md

 ## Some timelapses made with the M64282FP sensor

 ![Dashboy Camera pictures](Docs%20and%20research/Image%20files/Sun.gif)
-Funfact, this series of image shows one of the [biggest solar flare of 2024](https://en.m.wikipedia.org/wiki/May_2024_solar_storms) just before it was annonced by NASA.
+Funfact, this series of image shows the sunspot at the origin of one of the [biggest solar flare of 2024](https://en.m.wikipedia.org/wiki/May_2024_solar_storms) before it was detected on Earth.

 ![Dashboy Camera pictures](Docs%20and%20research/Image%20files/Moon.gif)